Solo exhibition by Amery Sandford

 In SMILING PILE, I am most curious about the fabrication of manicured spaces used for the purpose of leisure or entertainment.
 Drawing from a collection of images of landscaped areas and architectural spaces that are constructed for an event or celebration, I am taken by the way that the binary between beautification and destruction exists in such close proximity to each other in urban environments.
 To reflect this binary, and the idea of spaces in the process of being transformed, SMILING PILE experiments with drawing and intuitive approaches screen printing and lithography.
 Moving away from the editioned print and developing compositions during the printing process, this work strives to capture fleeting moments within constructed spaces that elicit cuteness, humour, or absurdity.
 Considering how and why public space undergoes change produces further questioning around regional branding and tourism — who is it for, who is it constructed by, and who does it exclude?” – Amery Sandford

-Amery Sandford is a print artist currently completing an MFA in Studio Arts at Concordia University.
+Amery Sandford is a print artist who recently completed an MFA in Studio Arts at Concordia University.
 Realizing parallel issues that arise in tourist spaces across Canada, her work focuses on regional identity and public understanding of Canadian history.
 She fell in love with printmaking while obtaining a BFA from NSCAD University, and continues to work in lithography, screen printing, and woodcut.